-*NOTE: This section includes amendments by emergency legislation that will expire on June 20, 2021.
+*NOTE: This section includes amendments by temporary legislation that will expire on March 10, 2022.
 To view the text of this section after the expiration of all emergency and temporary legislation affecting this section, click this link: Permanent Version.*

 For the purposes of this chapter, the term:

 (1) "ABC Board" means the Alcoholic Beverage Control Board.".

 (1A) "ABRA" means the Alcoholic Beverage Regulation Administration.